ahmadAbdelrahman/django-inventory-manager/README.md

 # Django Inventory Manager

-A simple yet functional sales order management system built with Django.
+This is a simple, functional Django web application for managing sales orders.
+It includes user authentication, product and customer management, and order creation with multiple products per order.

 ## 🚀 Features
 - User authentication